 When the time is right, introduce yourself.
 Bring a business card and mention that you’re an artist.
-Ask about their submissions policies and follow their guidelines to the letter.
-If they aren’t currently seeking new artists, politely inquire about being placed on a waiting list or being notified when submissions open again.
+Ask about their submission policies and follow their guidelines to the letter.
+If they aren’t seeking new artists, politely inquire about being placed on a waiting list or notified when submissions open again.

 Be Professional and Patient

-If an art gallery expresses interest in your work, be professional in all of your communications.
-This first contact may turn into a long-term relationship, so take care to make a good impression from the start.
+If an art gallery expresses interest in your work, communicate professionally.
+This first contact may become a long-term relationship, so make a good impression.

-Be patient—it can take months or even years before you hear back from a gallery.
+Be patient—it can take months or even years to hear back from a gallery.
 It’s important not to hound the gallery or harass the staff.
 Most galleries receive submissions from hundreds of artists, so it may take some time for them to get back to you.

-It’s also important to remember that even if a gallery expresses interest in your work, they may not end up accepting it.
+It’s also important to remember that even if a gallery expresses interest in your work, they may not accept it.
 Galleries are known to change their minds, so don’t take it personally if your work is turned down.

 Stay connected with the galleries that show interest in your work, even after submitting your art.
 Continue to follow their social media pages and attend gallery events so you can stay up-to-date on what’s happening.